lvivski/animatic/README.md

 # Anima
 CSS animations with a soul

 With Anima it's easy to animate over a hundred objects at a time.
+Each item can have it's mass and viscosity to emulate reallife objects!

 And it's only **5k** when gzipped.

 **[Examples](#examples)**